Nathalie Demassieux: Research career

-Concerned with popularization and feminism, she gave lectures, such as the one on Louis Pasteur given in 1923 during the general assembly of the League for Women's Rights.
-She was a member of the Association for Women's Rights and of the French Association for the Advancement of Science.
+Concerned with popularisation and feminism, she gave lectures, including one on Louis Pasteur given in 1923 during the general assembly of the League for Women's Rights.
+She was a member of the Ligue Française pour le Droit des Femmes and the Association française pour l'avancement des sciences.
 She was also active in Soroptimist France, an international network for the promotion of women's professional values.

-Nathalie Demassieux died on 19 May 1961 in Paris and is buried there in the Père-Lachaise Cemetery.
+Aged 76, Nathalie Demassieux died on 19 May 1961 in Paris and is buried there in the Père-Lachaise Cemetery.

-Papers and inventions

-In 1928–1929 she collaborated with Jaroslav Heyrovský who received the Nobel Prize in Chemistry in 1959.
-In 1922, Heyrovsky discovered a method to analyze the occurrence and content of various substances in solutions using electrical measurements.
-Demassieux is first author of two papers that she published with him.